-Purcell Sheet Music
+Purcell Sheet Music and Biography

 Purcell’s father was a gentleman of the Chapel Royal and sang at the coronation of King Charles II.
-As a result of his father’s position Henry became a chorister until his voice broke at the age of fourteen.
+As a result of his father’s position, Henry became a chorister until his voice broke at the age of fourteen.

 Purcell married and had six children, as with many children of this time three of them died in infancy.

 Sadly Purcell was hit with a terrible illness leading to an early death at the age of just thirty-six (21st November 1695).
 His brother Daniel Purcell became popular in completing his unfinished works.